yt-dlp/yt-dlp/README.md

 Note that options in configuration file are just the same options aka switches used in regular command line calls; thus there **must be no whitespace** after `-` or `--`, e.g. `-o` or `--proxy` but not `- o` or `-- proxy`.

-You can use `--ignore-config` if you want to disable all configuration files for a particular youtube-dlp run.
+You can use `--ignore-config` if you want to disable all configuration files for a particular yt-dlp run.
 If `--ignore-config` is found inside any configuration file, no further configuration will be loaded.
 For example, having the option in the portable configuration file prevents loading of user and system configurations.
 Additionally, (for backward compatibility) if `--ignore-config` is found inside the system configuration file, the user configuration is not loaded.

 ### Authentication with `.netrc` file

-You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every youtube-dlp execution and prevent tracking plain text passwords in the shell command history.
+You may also want to configure automatic credentials storage for extractors that support authentication (by providing login and password with `--username` and `--password`) in order not to pass credentials as command line arguments on every yt-dlp execution and prevent tracking plain text passwords in the shell command history.
 You can achieve this using a [`.netrc` file](https://stackoverflow.com/tags/.netrc/info) on a per extractor basis.
 For that you will need to create a `.netrc` file in your `$HOME` and restrict permissions to read/write by only you:
 ```
 touch $HOME/.netrc
 chmod a-rwx,u+rw $HOME/.netrc